UniMath/agda-unimath/src/lists/concatenation-lists.lagda.md

 ## Properties

-### List concatenation is associative and unital
+### List concatenation is assoc and unital

-Concatenation of lists is an associative operation and nil is the unit for list concatenation.
+Concatenation of lists is an assoc operation and nil is the unit for list concatenation.

 ```agda